·Updated

 Installation

-# Create a new directory for your tests (if needed)
+# Create a test directory (if needed)

 mkdir e2e-tests